nelsonjchen/gargantuan-takeout-rocket/README.md

 # Gargantuan Takeout Rocket Proxy

-This is the Cloudflare Workers proxy component of [Gargantuan Takeout Rocket (GTR)][gtr], a toolkit to quickly backup Google Takeout archives to Azure Storage at extremely high speeds.
+This is the Cloudflare Workers proxy component of [Gargantuan Takeout Rocket (GTR)][gtr], a toolkit to quickly backup Google Takeout archives to Azure Storage at extremely high speeds and low cost.

 This proxy is required as: